cvemula1/java-SpringBootapp-k8s/README.md

 ##############################################################################
-# Use the Jenkinsfile to use as CI/CD Pipeline
+# Use the Jenkinsfile as CI/CD Pipeline
 ##############################################################################

 # Spring Boot Web Application CI-CD with Jenkins

 ###############################################################################
-#Running Manually and pushing dockerimage to AWS ECR
+# Running Manually and pushing dockerimage to AWS ECR
 ###############################################################################

 # Run Maven build it will create target directory